Tips for happy living sent FREE to your inbox

 While those terms are commonly used for people my age, they’re stereotypical.
 They don’t define me, just like they don’t define you.

 What does define me is how I live my life, what I’ve accomplished and all the things I’m still planning to do.
-Those should be the kinds of things that that define you, too.
+Those should be the kinds of things that define you, too.
 Because there’s way more living to do.

 Author's Posts